parisepigenetics/RASflow_EDC/README.md

 ## bigwig option
 BWSTRANDED: both # "no": bw merging forward and reverse reads, "yes": get 2 bw files, one forward and one reverse; "both": get the two bw per strand as well as the merge one.

+## tool for feature count
+COUNTER: featureCounts # "featureCounts" or "htseq-count" or "STARcount" (only with STAR aligner, --quantMode GeneCounts option)

 ## counting options
 ATTRIBUTE: gene_id  # the attribute used in annotation file.
 It's usually "gene_id", but double check that since it may also be "gene", "ID"...
 STRAND: "reverse" # "no", "yes", "reverse".
 For ht-seq counts: For stranded=no, a read is considered overlapping with a feature regardless of whether it is mapped to the same or the opposite strand as the feature.
 For stranded=yes and single-end reads, the read has to be mapped to the same strand as the feature.
 For paired-end reads, the first read has to be on the same strand and the second read on the opposite strand.
 For stranded=reverse, these rules are reversed.
 FEATURE: transcript # "exon" or "transcript"

-## aligner
-ALIGNER: hisat2

-## tool for feature count
-COUNTER: featureCounts # "featureCounts" or "htseq-count"
 ```
-For now only HISAT2 is available but I plan to add STAR.

 For an easy visualisation on a genome browser, BigWig files are generated.
 You can choose if you want to separate forward and reverse reads setting `BWSTRANDED`.

+If you use STAR, count tables are generated during the mapping step (`with --quantMode GeneCounts option`).
+If you want to use them for DEA, you have to set `COUNTER` to STARcount.

-Two counters are available:
+Two other counters are available:
 - [HTseq-count](https://htseq.readthedocs.io/en/master/count.html)

 - featureCounts ([SubReads package](http://subread.sourceforge.net/))

 Both are now running with default parameters.
 I will implement more parameters.
 Beside the methode that is a bit different, HTseq-count is much slower at the moment (several hours for a human RNAseq sample) than featureCounts (~10 min).
 This is because HTseq count is not parallelizable yet. featureCounts is very fast, but needs a lot of free storage space (I measure at least 150 Go) that is used temporarily.
 As at the moment the default projet quota in 500 Go you might be exceeding the space you have (and may or may not get error messages).
-So if featureCounts fails, try removing files to get more space, or ask to increase your quota on Community [support](https://community.cluster.france-bioinformatique.fr).
+So if featureCounts fails, try removing files to get more space, or ask to increase your quota on [Community support](https://community.cluster.france-bioinformatique.fr).
 To see the space you have you can run:
 ```
-[username@clust-slurm-client ]$ du -h --max-depth=1 /shared/projects/YourProjectName/
+[username@clust-slurm-client RASflow_IFB]$ du -h --max-depth=1 /shared/projects/YourProjectName/
 ```
 and
 ```
-[username@ clust-slurm-client ]$ RASflow_IFB : mfsgetquota -H /shared/projects/YourProjectName/
+[username@clust-slurm-client RASflow_IFB]$ mfsgetquota -H /shared/projects/YourProjectName/
 ```

-Nota: STAR can also generate count tables and I plan to add this too.

 ### Differential expression analysis and visualization